mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-  - General coordination and supervise governance, finance and administration of the organization.
-(50+ volunteers at international level)
+  - General coordination and supervise governance, finance and administration of the organization, involving over 50 volunteers.
-  - Fundraising and ERASMUS+ grant application
+  - Fundraising and ERASMUS+ grant application.
-  - Coordination internal and membership department
+  - Coordinated internal and membership department.
-  - Support engement high-level external partners
+  - Supported engement with high-level external partners.
-  - Development and maintainance fo association website ]
+  - Developmed and mantained of association website.
+]